mustaphasaeed/mustaphasaeed/README.md

 I believe my biggest strength is communication, I have consistently managed the disparate goals of many internal and external stakeholders and used communication as a tool to create cultures of continuous improvement.
 I enjoy building a rapport with different people and making them value the impact of the work we are undertaking.
 I believe my wide-ranging experience, combined with my strategic thinking and leadership skills, sets me apart from other candidates and guarantees I would be successful in this position.

 I look forward to elaborating on how my specific skills and previous experience make me well-suited to this position.
-Please contact me at +61 481 263 724 or via email at mustapha.a.saeed@gmail.com to arrange a convenient meeting time.
+Please contact me at mustapha.a.saeed@gmail.com to arrange a convenient meeting time.

  **I am open to**: